Simulated LSST Observations of Real Metre-scale Imminent Impactors: Data

 For each event, we use the reported velocity and total impact energy to estimate the mass of the impactor using the kinetic energy relation $E = \frac{1}{2}mv^2$.
 We assume spherical shape and a bulk density of 1500 kg m$^{-3}$, which we use to calculate a diameter (D) for the object.
 This maintains consistency with other work (e.g. \citealt{Chow25, Ingebretsen25}), and is based on estimated densities for metre-scale NEAs \citep{Mommert14a, Mommert14b}, small (D $<$ 1 km) NEAs from targeted surveys (e.g. Bennu and Itokawa; \citealt{Hickson18}), and a wider survey from Gaia-derived densities of S-type asteroids \citep{Dziadura23}.

-We derive a diameter using the estimate mass and bulk density, and, and assuming an S-type albedo ($p_v$) of 0.18 \citep{Nesvorny24}, we can estimate the visual absolute magnitude H$_V$ using Eq. \ref{eq:diam_to_mag} \citep{Harris97}:
+The distribution of S-type vs C-type NEOs is not well constrained for metre-scale objects, mostly due to NEOs being difficult to observe with spectral surveys.
+De-biased surveys of larger (D $>$ 100 m) objects suggest an even split between C- and S-type NEOs \citep{Binzel19, Marsset22}, however it has been proposed that thermal stress on metre-scale NEOs may preferentially fracture and remove weaker C-types from the Near-Earth space, contributing to the relative lack of carbonaceous meteorites \citep{Shober25}.
+Based on this, we perform separate simulations on two populations.

+Firstly, we present a `best case' scenario and assume all objects are (relatively) bright S-types.
+We use this to investigate individual objects, and draw links between physical and orbital parameters and likelihood of discovery.
+Secondly, we present a more realistic option and assume an even split between C- and S-types, and make our predictions based on that.
+In the second case, we perform two \texttt{Sorcha} runs - one assuming all C-types, and one assuming all S-types.
+We then iterate multiple surveys by randomly selecting half S- and half C-types, and make our predictions based on the average of those survey runs.

-For colours, we assume all objects as S-type asteroids and use the colours derived for Rubin's bandpasses (and for use with \texttt{Sorcha} specifically) in \citet{Kurlander25} (Table \ref{tab:colours}).
+Albedos ($p_v$) are taken from \citet{Marsset22}, and we use the colours derived for Rubin's bandpasses (and for use with \texttt{Sorcha} specifically) in \citet{Kurlander25} (Table \ref{tab:colours}).
+Values are presented in Table \ref{tab:colours}.
 We use the IAU standard HG phase curve model \citep{Bowell89} and set G = 0.15 for all objects.

-While average albedos and colour averages vary by asteroid source region \citep{Binzel19, Marsset22}, we elect to apply the same parameters for all events.